What Do I Need to Get a Divorce in Michigan?

 Starting the Divorce

 A divorce case begins when you file a summons, a complaint, and other required papers with the court.
-You can prepare the forms you need with our Do-It-Yourself Divorce.
 After you file your forms in the court clerk’s office, you must have your spouse served with the papers.
 Service is usually done by having another person give the papers to your spouse in person or send the papers to your spouse by registered or certified mail.

 Your spouse may file an answer to your divorce complaint.
 The answer should respond to each paragraph of your divorce complaint.
 In the answer, your spouse should tell you and the judge which parts of your complaint they agree with and which parts they disagree with.

-If your spouse files an answer and you don’t agree on all the major issues in your divorce, you may want to consider talking to a lawyer.
+If your spouse files an answer and you don’t agree on all the major issues in your divorce, you may want to consider talking to an attorney.

 If your spouse doesn’t file an answer, or if you agree on all of the terms of your divorce, you have an uncontested divorce.
 However, just because a divorce is uncontested doesn’t mean the judge will approve all of your requests or agreements.
 The terms of your divorce must still be reasonable and must follow the law.
 For example, the property division must be fair and the custody arrangements must be in the children’s best interests.